What is business agility?

 Agile organizations can seize short-term opportunities, allowing them to be first to market.
 They can learn from their mistakes and defeats, reroute their paths rapidly, and abandon their plans.
 They may also confidently react in advance to stay up with (or outpace) the competition.

 Because of the cross-pollination of ideas and the enabling atmosphere, business agility can also break down organizational silos and stimulate creativity and inventive problem-solving.
-However, decentralized decision-making has its own set of drawbacks.
+This collaboration often depends on roles like the Agile Product Owner, who bridges business needs and product delivery.

 All stakeholders who operate in unpredictable, complicated, and ambiguous settings benefit from agility in an organization’s culture, leadership, strategy, and governance.